DiamondLightSource/Savu/README.rst

 .. start_of_main_text

 .. image:: doc/source/files_and_images/Savu_logo_2_L_Res_trans.png
-   :scale: 20 %
+   :width: 400
    :align: center

 Tomography Reconstruction and Processing Pipeline
 =================================================

 Savu is a Python package to assist with the processing and reconstruction of parallel-beam tomography data.
-The project originated in the Data Analysis Group at the [Diamond Light Source](https://www.diamond.ac.uk/) (UK synchrotron) to address the growing, and increasingly complex, needs of the tomography community.
+The project originated in the Data Analysis Group at the `Diamond Light Source <https://www.diamond.ac.uk/>`_ (UK synchrotron) to address the growing, and increasingly complex, needs of the tomography community.

 Designed to allow greater flexibility in tomography data processing, Savu is capable of processing N-dimensional full-field tomography and mapping tomography data, along with concurrent processing of multiple datasets such as those collected as part of a multi-modal setup.
 Savu process lists, tailored to a specific experiment and passed to the framework at runtime along with the data, detail the processing steps that are required.